-Anti-Corruption War: Will Onnoghen's Reform Change The Narrative? - Leadership Newspapers — Nigeria Today
+Looters' trial: NJC replaces Justice Salami, fixes date to inaugurate panel - The Eagle Online — Nigeria Today

 |

-The Chief Justice of Nigeria, Justice Walter Onnoghen set up Corruption and Financial Crime Cases Trial Monitoring Committee recently to ensure that the judiciary dispenses justice promptly on corruption cases.
-In this report, AHURAKA YUSUF ISAH …

-BREAKING: NJC replaces Justice Salami on committee to monitor corruption cases
+NJC appoints Galadima to replace Salami as head of committee monitoring corruption cases

 Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask